-Lucky for you, it’s 2019 and may pizza places can whip you up a vegan pie no-problem.
+Lucky for you, nowadays many pizza places can whip you up a vegan pie no-problem.
 Possibly even with some plant-based cheese and vegan meats on top.
 Heck, even Pizza Hut is now offering vegan cheese!
 But, we’re not yet to the point in the evolution of the world where we can count on that.
 So we need a backup plan.

 The solution is quite simple: Always, always, always carry snacks.

 Keeping some ready-to-eat snacks at your desk, in your bag, in your car, in your locker—anywhere you can stuff a snack—is key.
 You can keep it really simple: pack a reusable bag with some almonds, maybe some nut butter with celery, grapes, or sliced apple.
 A PB&J sandwich or some vegan jerky (yup, it’s a thing!).
-And of course, energy bars.
+And of course, vegan protein bars and energy bars.

 We highly recommend Bobo’s Bars when you’re on the go.
 Bobo’s bars have oats that keep you full longer and whole grains that help keep your gut happy.
 Plus, they’re the easiest thing you can toss in your bag before you head out the door!
 You can get them in bites, or full-sized bars that can replace a meal.
 I’m personally a massive fan of the Peanut Butter Chocolate Chip.